UniqueNetwork/unique-chain/README.md

 metadata:
 	name         OPL
 	symbol       OPL
-	decimals     15
+	decimals     18
 minimalBalance	 1
 ```

-Next, we can send tokens of our chain:
+Next, we can send tokens from Opal to Karura:
 ```
 polkadotXcm -> reserveTransferAssets
 dest: